Art

 From the series “Balloon city stories”

-In Balloon City, efficiency quietly found its way into fairy tales.
-There is a district where princesses are carefully arranged — not hidden, not lost, just… organized.
-Each has her own tower, of course, rising neatly one beside another, like a well-planned skyline of stories waiting to happen.
-Because here, even dragons have schedules — after all, the dragons’ union made sure no one works unreasonable hours anymore, so even rescues, when they happen, must be scheduled in advance.
+In Balloon City, efficiency found its way into fairy tales.
+There is a district where princesses have settled side by side, each in her own tower, like a skyline of stories.
+Here, even dragons keep to a schedule — their union made sure no one works unreasonable hours, so even rescues, when they happen, must be scheduled in advance…

 Balloon Harbor